metamath/lamp-guide/docs/11/index.md

 uses associativity,
 `|- ( ( 2 + 1 ) + 1 ) = ( 2 + ( 1 + 1 ) )`,

-> Click on green checkmark or label for
+> Click on the green checkmark or the label for
 > `|- ( 2 + 2 ) = ( 2 + ( 1 + 1 ) )` to toggle the
-> display of its visualization, revealing it.
+> display of its visualization.
+Since it's not currently revealed,
+> it will be revealed.

 Let's end its display.